dersevi403/i3lock-clock/README.md

-# i3lock-color with clock helper script
+# i3lock-color with a clock